 A basic budget can help you organise your money, feel less stressed and more in control when bills are due.
 You can customise your bank accounts online to reflect your budget.

 Set some money aside for things that make you happy.
 Having this in your budget can help you avoid overspending or making impulsive purchases.

 It's also useful to consider setting aside towards infrequent costs such as—trips home, haircuts, shoes, clothes, birthdays, celebrations, sports subs and books.

-    You can apply for a grant from Victoria University's Hardship fund for help with emergencies such as medical, dental, optical, high course related costs, high transport costs, flatting problems or childcare costs.
+You can apply for a grant from Victoria University of Wellington's Hardship fund for help with emergencies such as medical, dental, optical, high course related costs, high transport costs, flatting problems or childcare costs.

 See how your savings can grow with what you put in every week.
 The more you save, the more interest you can earn.

 - 1 month: $20, 1 year: $240, 10 years: $2,400

 - 1 month: $100, 1 year: $1,200, 10 years: $12,000

 - 1 month: $200, 1 year: $2,400, 10 years: $24,000